Covariance regression with random forests: Method

 \subsection{Variable importance}

 For traditional regression tree problems, we can get the variable importance (VIMP) measures by computing the average change in prediction accuracy using the OOB samples.
 However, the covariance regression problem does not have an observed target.
-We can compute the VIMP measures by using the \textit{fit-the-fit} approach which has been applied to enhance interpretability of the covariates on the response \citep{lee_causal_2020, alakus_conditional_2021, bargagli_stoffi_heterogeneous_2021, spanbauer_nonparametric_2021, stoffi_assessing_2021, meid_machine_2022}.
+We can compute the VIMP measures by using the \textit{fit-the-fit} approach which has been applied to enhance interpretability of the covariates on the response \citep{lee_causal_2020, alakus_conditional_2021, spanbauer_nonparametric_2021, bargagli-stoffi_assessing_2021, bargagli-stoffi_heterogeneous_2022, meid_machine_2022}.
 In the univariate response case, we get the importance measures by fitting a regression forest to re-predict the predicted values.
 However, in covariance regression, we have a predicted covariance matrix for each observation and not a single value.
 Therefore, we use a multivariate splitting rule based on the Mahalanobis distance \citep{ishwaran_randomforestsrc_2021} to re-predict the predicted covariance matrices.
 We begin by applying the proposed method using the original covariates and responses and estimate the covariance matrices as described in Algorithm \ref{alg:covest}.
 Next, we train a random forest with the original covariates and the vector of upper-triangular estimated covariance matrix elements as a multivariate response.
 VIMP measures are obtained from this random forest.
 Covariates with higher VIMP measures indicate higher importance for the estimation of covariance matrices.
+The proposed VIMP computation is described in Supplementary Algorithm \ref{alg:vimp} in the Supplementary Material.